Post-traumatic growth: Positive psychology and clinical applications

+Conclusion

 Over the last 25 years, PTG has demonstrated its place in the framework of positive psychology in theory and in practice.
 The theoretical framework put forth by Seligman and Csikszentmihalyi and Tedeschi & Calhoun have substantial overlap and both cite "positive psychological changes".
 While positive psychology speaks to a general focus on positive aspects of human psychology, PTG speaks specifically to positive psychological change after trauma.
 This would inherently make PTG a sub-category of positive psychology.
 PTG has also been referred to in the literature as perceived benefits, positive changes, stress-related growth, and adversarial growth.
 However, it is made clear that regardless of the terminology, it is based is positive mental changes, which is the essence of positive psychology.

 Psycho-oncology and PTG

 The study of those who have experienced cancer has contributed significantly to the understanding of PTG.
 While more research is needed to establish the prevalence of cancer related PTG, there is mounting evidence that high rates of patients experience some form of positive growth.